bmcdonald3/CUG-2026/README.md

 Key Takeaways for Attendees
 ---------------------------
 * Understand how OpenCHAMI guarantees interoperability between different tools through rigid adherence to generated contracts.
-* Learn a strategy for speeding up service development using schema-driven tools that reduce the cognitive load on developers.
+* Learn a strategy for speeding up service development using schema-driven tools that minimize or eliminate the need to write extensive repetitive and error-prone boilerplate code.
 * See a proven model for effective vendor-site open source collaboration that bridges the gap between product roadmaps and site-specific needs.